stttkm/Reksio-Map-Heating-Problem/readme.md

 I marked the assymetric bordering phenomenon on the map with arrows.
 An arrow with "Y" means "Yes, heating up this region heats up the neighbour" and an arrow with "N" means "No, heating up this region doesn't heat up the neighbour"

+- [ ] Side quest: determine the the reason why the authors opted for this phenomenon

 # Coming to a model for this problem

 This problem can be represented using the graph theory.